Tobacco-derived carcinogens

 Documented health effects

 NNK is one of the best-characterized human carcinogens in environmental toxicology.
-The IARC Group 1 classification is supported by mechanistic data on DNA adduct formation (4-hydroxyaminobutyric acid metabolite forms covalent bonds with DNA bases), animal carcinogenicity at low doses, and human epidemiological evidence linking tobacco-specific nitrosamine exposure to lung, oral, esophageal, and pancreatic cancers.
+The IARC Group 1 classification is supported by mechanistic data on DNA adduct formation (4-hydroxyaminobutyric acid metabolite forms covalent bonds with DNA bases — detailed in Hecht 2020), animal carcinogenicity at low doses, and human epidemiological evidence linking tobacco-specific nitrosamine exposure to lung, oral, esophageal, and pancreatic cancers.

 The infant and child exposure pathway is particularly concerning.
 Infants in tobacco-affected environments encounter NNK through skin contact with contaminated surfaces, dust ingestion (hand-to-mouth contact in crawling and pre-crawling stages), and inhalation of off-gassing nicotine and surface-formed nitrosamines.
 The 2017 Quintana et al. characterization of nicotine on pillows documented retention on cotton pillowcases sufficient to produce sustained child exposure through skin contact during sleep.
 Peer-reviewed